KittyGiraudel/sass-guidelines/index.md

 ## Vendors folder

 And last but not least, most projects will have a `vendors/` folder containing all the CSS files from external libraries and frameworks – Bootstrap, jQueryUI, FancyCarouselSliderjQueryPowered, and so on.
-Putting those aside in the same folder is a good way to tell “Hey, this is not from me, not my code, not my responsibility”.
+Putting those aside in the same folder is a good way to say “Hey, this is not from me, not my code, not my responsibility”.

 * `bootstrap.scss`
 * `jquery-ui.scss`
 * `select2.scss`

-If you have to override a section of any vendor, I recommand you have a 8th folder called `vendors-extensions/` in which you may have files named exactly after the vendors they overwrite.
+If you have to override a section of any vendor, I recommend you have a 8th folder called `vendors-extensions/` in which you may have files named exactly after the vendors they overwrite.
 For instance, `vendors-extensions/_boostrap.scss` is a file containing all CSS rules intended to re-declare some of Bootstrap default CSS.
 This is to avoid editing the vendor files themselves, which is generally not a good idea.

 ## Main file